Translating marketing content can be a tricky task and understanding your target market is vital to success.

 Marketing your product or service in another country must take into account the culture of that country.
 If not, you can encounter problems with appropriate style, cultural norms and religious considerations.

-The wording used in your international campaigns will have to be carefully considered in this regard too.
+The wording used in your international marketing campaigns will have to be carefully considered in this regard too.
 One constructive tip to bear in mind is that you’re communicating ideas, not words.
 Encourage your customers to interact with you as much as possible by using the active voice in your copy.

 On your home market, your marketing content is written to motivate customers to buy your product or service.
 This copy is often created from scratch by a copywriting expert or written in-house at your company by someone who knows your product or service best and then copywritten or copyedited by an expert prior to being published.
-Highly visible content is rarely written perfectly the first time, so why would you expect translations to be?
+Highly visible content is rarely written perfectly the first time, so why would you expect marketing translations to be?
 Translating marketing content is not a simple task.

 As a translation company, we’ve often seen this being overlooked when it comes to having marketing content translated for other countries.
 The expectation is that translators will simply recreate your perfected copy into another language in one step.